kodamok/CourseNotes/99_Productivity/bash/alias.md

 ```
 This is where the `ll` alias is defined.
 You can use `man ls` to see what the -A, -C and -F flags do.

+## Note
+The exercise below contains a couple of `bash` functions.
+We will not be covering `bash` scripting in the Web Development course, but you can use the functions as-is.
+If you have an idea for an alias that will require a function then you can send a direct message to @James on Slack.

+---

 ## Exercise

 **Customize your `.bashrc` file, so that it you can use aliases to speed up your development process.**